 At the risk of never again getting TSA pre-checked, I recently spent considerable time on the websites of hate groups like The Knights Party.
 In addition to a lot of grammatical errors, I discovered this baffling marketing strategy across several different sites: according to whoever writes their web content, these groups are not motivated to harm people of certain races, religions, or sexual orientations, but to spread love.

-White nationalists The League of the South take a similar approach to The Knights Party, describing themselves as a “love group” and declaring “we love our People and the South.”
+The League of the South, white nationalists, take a similar approach to The Knights Party, describing themselves as a “love group” and declaring “we love our People and the South.”
 In trying to persuade readers to join their whites-only secessionist movement, they claim it is others (read: people who are not white) who carry a message of hate: “We are being purposefully replaced by people who hate the Bible, they hate our ancestors, they hate our families, and they hate us with such a passion they would stop at nothing to see our culture and bloodline eradicated forever.”